-This half square triangle quilt post was updated in 2019 with additional information and video to make Half Square Triangle quilt blocks quickly and accurately.
+I have been making a LOT of half-square-triangle quilt blocks recently.
+Half-square-triangles (or HST’s) are one of the biggest basic building blocks of traditional quilt-piecing.
+This half square triangle quilt post was updated with additional information and video to make Half Square Triangle quilt blocks quickly and accurately.

 But as we all know, the square-ing up process can get kind of tedious.
 Right?
 So I thought I’d share a trick I finally just discovered that has made the work SO much easier and faster.
 Oh my goodness, I don’t know why this took me so long to figure out.
 Many of you are probably already doing this, but just in case you’re like me, here’s the scoop:

 First of all, this is my favorite basic method for making HST’s: Match two squares right-sides-together and draw a diagonal line down the back of one side.
 Sew a ¼″ seam on both sides of the drawn line.
 Cut on the drawn line.
 This will create two HST blocks.
 I generally like to make my blocks slightly larger than the final size so that I can have room to square them up.

 This Quilt in a Day Square up Ruler makes the process SO MUCH faster.
 I’ve seen this ruler multiple times in shops, in my mom’s sewing room, etc. and always wondered what it did, but never bothered to find out.
 Well I finally did and it’s genius.
 The ruler is marked from one corner with traditional inch marks divided into eighths.
 From the opposite corner it’s marked in half-inch lines.